Sunday, June 15, 2025

 In conclusion, addressing the complex interplay between traditional and statutory land tenure systems is crucial for mitigating flood risks and fostering sustainable urban development in Accra.
 By integrating community insights, enhancing regulatory enforcement, and prioritizing disaster risk reduction in planning, Accra can build a resilient city that balances growth with environmental stewardship and improves the quality of life for its residents.

-AR Managing Editor (2024).
+Editor, A. M. (July 15, 2024).
 Managing Flood Risks in Accra: Integrating Traditional Land Tenure with Formal Planning for Resilient Urban Growth.
-Retrieved from https://www.africanresearchers.org/managing-flood-risks-in-accra-integrating-traditional-land-tenure-with-formal-planning-for-resilient-urban-growth/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/managing-flood-risks-in-accra-integrating-traditional-land-tenure-with-formal-planning-for-resilient-urban-growth/

 LEAVE A REPLY